Index Options - Part 1

 Like equity options, index options offer the investor an opportunity to either capitalize on an expected market move or to protect holdings in the underlying instruments.
 The difference is that the underlying instruments are indexes.
 These indexes can reflect the characteristics of either the broad equity market as a whole or specific industry sectors within the marketplace.

 Index options enable investors to gain exposure to the market as a whole or to specific segments of the market with one trading decision and frequently with one transaction.
-To obtain the same level of diversification using individual stock issues or individual equity option classes, numerous decisions and transactions would be required.
+To obtain the same level of investment diversification using individual stock issues or individual equity option classes, numerous decisions and transactions would be required.
 Employing index options can defray both the costs and complexities of doing so.

 Predetermined Risk for Buyer

 Unlike other investments, where the risks may have no limit, index options offer a known risk to buyers.
 An index option buyer absolutely cannot lose more than the price of the option, the premium.

 Index options can provide leverage.
 This means an index option buyer can pay a relatively small premium for market exposure in relation to the contract value.
 An investor can see large percentage gains from relatively small, favorable percentage moves in the underlying index.
 If the index does not move as anticipated, the buyer's risk is limited to the premium paid.
 However, because of this leverage, a small adverse move in the market can result in a substantial or complete loss of the buyer's premium.
 Writers of index options can bear substantially greater, if not unlimited, risks.

 Guaranteed Contract Performance